• Pearl

 It is now abundantly clear that the Albanese Government is gutless.
 But what’s worse is that – as recent events demonstrate – it’s also politically incompetent.

-October 17, 2023
+October 18, 2023

-Is the No victory another signal of voters distrust of democratic reps?
+Is the No victory another signal of voters’ distrust of democratic reps?

 The high levels of loss of Yes voters to the No camp during the referendum campaign add indicators that the once social democratic contributions to governance are in trouble.
 Where once policies for fairness were seen as integral parts of good democracies, these have been replaced by neo liberal market models.
 This shows up too often as voters becoming customers, not citizens.

-January 30, 2023
+January 31, 2023

 Timor-Leste shaping up for legislative elections

-The Timor-Leste March 2022 Presidential elections gave a resounding win in the second round to Nobel Laureate Jose Ramos Horta, and this provided leverage for Xanana Gusmo in his efforts to wrest back the executive power he apologetically relinquished in February 2015.
+The Timor-Leste March 2022 Presidential elections gave a resounding win in the second round to Nobel Laureate Jose Ramos Horta, and this provided leverage for Xanana Gusmão in his efforts to wrest back the executive power he apologetically relinquished in February 2015.

-January 19, 2023
+January 20, 2023

 Extremism and the sensible centre

-The labelling of people as extremists or radicals as abolitionists and women’s suffrage advocates were once called - is determined not by the soundness of the views expressed, but by the relative scarcity of the people expressing them in proportion to the amount of people holding different views in the sensible centre.
+The labelling of people as ‘extremists’ or ‘radicals’ – as abolitionists and women’s suffrage advocates were once called - is determined not by the soundness of the views expressed, but by the relative scarcity of the people expressing them in proportion to the amount of people holding different views in the ‘sensible centre’.
 Given the various noxious myths that have pervaded Australian politics for so many years, it is surely time for a dose of good new political radicalism_._

-January 23, 2022
+January 24, 2022

 Could a knowledge commons unite and anchor our fractious, drifting humanity?